- Name: Boutros Boutros-Ghali

 After the UN, Boutros-Ghali remained political on a local level until his death.
 On February 16, 2016, it was announced that Boutros Boutros-Ghali had died.
 He was 93 years old.
 He left behind wife Leia Maria Boutros-Ghali.

-Boutros Boutros-Ghali Age, Birthday, Married
+Boutros Boutros-Ghali Age, Birthday, Wiki

 - Birth Name: Boutros Boutros-Ghali